end2endzone/win32Arduino/INSTALL.md

 1) Download the source code from an existing [tags](http://github.com/end2endzone/win32Arduino/tags) and extract the content to a local directory (for example `c:\projects\third_party\win32Arduino`).

-2) Compile source code as defined in the [Building](#building) section.
+2) Compile source code as specified in the [Building](#building) section.

-3) For the library to be found by other applications/libraries, the following environment variables should be defined on the system:
+3) Define the following environment variables on the system so that other projects may find the library:

 | Name                     | Value                                        |
 |--------------------------|----------------------------------------------|